Jay0328/remod/packages/di/README.md

 # @remod/di

 This package is an adapter of dependecy injection library.
-To avoid from breaking changes on other packages if the di library changed.
+To avoid from breaking changes on other packages if the di library which this package base on changed.

 ## Installation